-Local Development Plan
+3.4 Local Development Plan

-2.23 The Local Development Plan (LDP) recognises the importance of landscape at all levels and in a number of policies in addition to the core policy ER6.
-This supplementary guidance has been prepared to provide further detail on the application of:
+The Local Development Plan (LDP) recognises the importance of landscape at all levels and in a number of policies in addition to Policy 39.
+This Supplementary Guidance has been prepared to provide further detail on the application of Policy 39.